malcprentice/malcprentice.github.io/Invention-CiteSentenceStyle.md

 >I noticed in the Chinese class that when we did have a pause...I was very relieved to have a little break.
-If I hadn’t noticed that, I would have carried on worrying about pauses in my own teaching.
+If I hadn't noticed that, I would have carried on worrying about pauses in my own teaching.
 (Lowe, 1987, p.
 93)